DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Method

 \subsection{Keyframe Selection}

 Intelligent keyframe selection is paramount for our chunk-based \ac{3dgs} architecture.
 The fundamental challenge lies in balancing two competing objectives: maintaining spatial locality for efficient I/O operations while ensuring sufficient gradient diversity for stable optimization.
-Poor keyframe selection can result in either computational thrashing due to excessive chunk swapping or catastrophic forgetting resulting from insufficient viewing constraints.
+Poor keyframe selection can lead to computational thrashing due to excessive chunk swapping or catastrophic forgetting due to insufficient viewing constraints.

-Let $\mathcal{K}_t$ be the set of available keyframes at time $t$, $\mathcal{C}_{active}$ represent the set of chunks currently loaded in \ac{vram}, and $\mathcal{C}_v(k)$ represent the set of visible chunks for keyframe $k$.
-When operating near our \ac{vram} budget limit of 1.5 million Gaussians, the chunk overlap between a candidate keyframe's visible chunks and the currently active chunk set becomes critical for I/O efficiency:
+Let $\mathcal{K}_t$ denote the set of available keyframes at time $t$, where each keyframe $k \in \mathcal{K}_t$ has an associated 3D position $p_k$.
+Let $\mathcal{C}_{active}$ represent the set of chunks currently loaded in \ac{vram}, and $\mathcal{C}_v(k)$ denote the set of chunks visible from keyframe $k$.
+When operating near our \ac{vram} budget limit of 1.5 million Gaussians, the chunk overlap between a candidate keyframe's visible chunks and the currently active set becomes critical for I/O efficiency:

-High overlap values (approaching 1.0) indicate that most chunks required by keyframe $k$ are already in \ac{vram}, minimizing loading operations.
-Conversely, low overlap values require loading many new chunks.
-In large-scale scenes where the system operates near its VRAM budget, low overlap values trigger our \ac{lru} eviction mechanism, causing excessive chunk swapping that would bring training to a near halt due to I/O bottlenecks.
+This metric measures the fraction of chunks required by keyframe $k$ that are already resident in \ac{vram}.
+High overlap values (approaching 1.0) indicate minimal loading requirements, while low overlap values necessitate loading many new chunks.
+In large-scale scenes operating near the VRAM budget, low overlap triggers our \ac{lru} eviction mechanism, causing excessive chunk swapping that can severely degrade training throughput due to I/O bottlenecks.

-To address this fundamental tension between spatial locality and gradient diversity, we organize keyframes into a spatial grid with resolution $g = 200$m.
-Note that this keyframe selection grid operates independently from and at a much coarser resolution than the chunk grid used for Gaussian partitioning.
-For any keyframe position $p_{latest}$ of the most recently added keyframe, we define the spatial candidate set as:
+To address the fundamental tension between spatial locality and gradient diversity, we organize keyframes into a spatial grid with resolution $g = 200$ m (Figure~\ref{fig:pipeline}, top-right).
+This keyframe selection grid operates independently from and at a coarser resolution than the chunk grid used for Gaussian partitioning.
+For any query position $p$, we define the spatial candidate set as:

-where $\lfloor p/g \rfloor$ applies element-wise division and floor to discretize 3D positions to grid coordinates at resolution $g$.
+where $\lfloor \cdot/g \rfloor$ applies element-wise division and floor to discretize 3D positions into grid coordinates at resolution $g$.
+This spatial hashing ensures that all keyframes in $\mathcal{K}(p)$ lie within the same grid cell, promoting spatial locality.